SIH-22-Kyogre/SatVision_Land-Cover-Detection/Map Classification - EuroSAT/Classification Models/RGB-Models/README.md

 - Can differentiate residential and non-residential areas well.
 - Differentiates forest areas and water bodies better than ResNet50 but not as well as ResNet152v2.
 - Has a very small size of only 16MB.

+## EfficientNet-B1

+- Has an accuracy of 99% on unseen data.
+- ~99% accuracy on industrial and residential areas.
+- Can differentiate residential and non-residential areas well.
+- Differentiates forest areas and water bodies better than ResNet50 but not as well as ResNet152v2.
+- Has a reasonable size of 80MB.